Cross-Model Evaluation Protocol · Review Signal

 F. Independence Note

 Maintain independence.
 Identify weaknesses.
 Reject persuasion.
 Reason from the framework alone in this round.
+Treat cross-model convergence as a review signal, not final validation.

 How to use: Copy the prompt block above.
 Paste it into a fresh conversation with any frontier AI system.
 Save the model's response.
 Repeat with at least three other competing AI systems.
 The combined responses form the Round 1 evaluation.
 Convergence and divergence are both meaningful outputs.